sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-12-Polymorphism.md

 ## Liskov Substitution Principle

-The Liskov Sustituion Principle is named for famour computer scientist pioneer and Turing Award winner [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov).
+The Liskov Sustituion Principle is named for famous computer science pioneer and Turing Award winner [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov).
 The principle, which forms the basis of polymorphism in Object-oriented programming, is:

 > Let Φ(x) be a property provable about objects x of type T. Then Φ(y) should be true for objects y of type S where S is a subtype of T.